odoo/documentation/content/administration/odoo_sh/getting_started/settings.rst

 .. image:: settings/interface-settings-public.png
    :align: center

-If activated, this option exposes the Builds page publicly, allowing visitors to connect to your development builds.
+If activated, this option exposes the Builds page publicly, allowing visitors to view logs of development builds.

-In addition, visitors have access to the logs, shell and mails of your development builds.

 Production and staging builds are excluded, visitors can only see their status.